RUB-InfSec/distributed_learning_robustness/README.md

 conda activate decentralized_robustness
 ```

-The following files need to prepared:
+The following files need to be prepared:

 - Adversarial images ```data/attacks.zip``` unpacked in place, i.e., the resulting folder is ```data/attacks```.